delon500/Haskell-Plutus-Marathon/Chapter 01 Marathon.md

-# Prime Playground – Mini Console Project
+# Savings Simulator – Mini Console Project

 You have just finished **Chapter 1**, where we explored pillars of *introductory Haskell*: